Commercial Building Types

 Owners usually get the best value from office building construction when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-Program Definition And Workplace Planning is treated as a decision gate, not a box-checking exercise.
+Program Definition, Workplace Planning, And Georgetown Site Assessment is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Shell, System, And Finish Procurement is treated as a decision gate, not a box-checking exercise.
+Shell, System, And Finish Procurement With City Of Georgetown Permit Coordination is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Office Field Execution And Commissioning is treated as a decision gate, not a box-checking exercise.
+Office Field Execution, MEP Commissioning, And Common-area Quality Control is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Occupancy Turnover And Post-completion Corrections is treated as a decision gate, not a box-checking exercise.
+Occupancy Turnover, Technology Activation, And Post-completion Correction Management is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.